lwshowl/simple-chat-server-with-client/README.md

 using Oracle data base , or you can modify that very easily

-tables are in the client repo
+tables are in the client repository

 register is not available (you may implement that yourself),or you can manually add an account with a password to the